gregberge/recompact/README.md

 [![build status](https://img.shields.io/travis/neoziro/recompact/master.svg?style=flat-square)](https://travis-ci.org/neoziro/recompact)

-A set of React higher-order components for reactive programming.
-It's a tiny framework inspired by recompose to unleash the power of streams inside your React application.
+Recompact is a set of React higher-order components for reactive programming.
+It's a tiny framework inspired by [Recompose](https://github.com/acdlite/recompose) to unleash the power of streams inside your React application.

+## Installation and Usage

+To install the stable version:

 ```sh
 yarn add recompact
 ```

-## Installation and Usage

-### Import entire recompact
+To import the entire core set of functionality:

 ```js
 import recompact from 'recompact';
 ```

-### Import only what you need (useful for size-sensitive building)
+To import only what you need (this is useful for size-sensitive bundling):

 ```js
 import mapProps from 'recompact/mapProps';